DM flows

 Trigger: keyword SHADE

-If you want a real end-to-end test, comment on one of your own videos from a second account — the trigger will fire and you'll see the real DM.
+For a real end-to-end test, comment on one of your own videos from a second account — the trigger will fire and you'll see the real DM land in the inbox.

 Editing a live flow